secureCodeBox/secureCodeBox/documentation/docs/getting-started/installation.md

 ```

 :::info
-Instead of using access keys it is possible to use **IAM roles** for more fien grained access management.
+Instead of using access keys it is possible to use **IAM roles** for more fine grained access management.
 To achieve that set in your helm values

 1. `s3.authType` to `aws-irsa`, and
 2. `s3.awsStsEndpoint` to your desired region (`https://sts.REGION.amazonaws.com`).